Connecting to prior knowledge

 Have some fun reading this page with and without the punctuation.

-While one or two groups organise and practise their readers’ theatre, another group could be practising with their clapping sticks to create sound effects and a musical accompaniment for the performance.
+Now put students into groups to prepare the reader’s theatre for Crocodile Beat.
+While one or two groups organise and practise their performance, another group could be practising with rhythm sticks (or similar instruments) to create sound effects and a musical accompaniment.

 Rich assessment task